 Woohoo!
 We’re going to Disney!
 You’ve booked your trip and time can’t go by fast enough.
 If you’re anything like me then you’re dreaming of endless rides on Big Thunder Mountain and chilling with Tiger.
 Once you book your trip the DVC Duo recommends three things:

 1.)
 Grab your smartphone and download the MyDisneyExperience app.
 When you’re at Disney is will be your favorite app, besides Instagram.

 2.)
 Make sure to purchase your park tickets more than 60 days prior to your vacation so you can book your FastPass attractions as early as possible.

 3.)
 Link your tickets to your MyDisneyExperience account.

 You may ask “why is this so important, Nate?”
 If you’re staying on Disney Property, one of the many perks is the option to book your FastPass attractions 60 days before you arrive (30 days in advance if you’re not staying on Disney property).
-We definitely recommend marking your calendar for the 60-day mark.
-If you want to be precise, 7:00 am EST on the 60-day mark.
-The only requirements to book FastPass attractions 60 days in advance are to have a MyDisneyExperience account (that includes profiles of everyone traveling with you), a hotel reservation at a Disney hotel (linked to your MyDisneyExperience app) and a valid park ticket for each person.
+We definitely recommend marking your calendar for the 60 day mark.
+If you want to be precise, 7:00 am EST on the 60 day mark.
+The only requirements to book FastPass attractions 60 days in advance are to have a MyDisneyExperience account (that include profiles of everyone traveling with you), a hotel reservation at a Disney hotel (linked to your MyDisneyExperience app) and a valid park ticket for each person.
 Disney will also send a reminder in the mail, as well as email, regarding when you can book your FastPass experiences.

 Passholder Insight: If you have any issues with linking your park ticket or hotel reservation to the MyDisneyExperience app, call Disney.
 They will resolve everything ASAP.
 We’ve had to call a few times.